The pickled landlord of the William Wallace pub pours out an unsteadily large whisky.

 “Oh.
 But you come from here?”

-Slowing rising up, offended “Naw way lad,” tapping at his chest “I’m from Fife!”
+Slowing rising up, offended “No way lad,” tapping at his chest “I’m from Fife!”

 “Oh.
 And is that nice?”

 Thinks for a moment before returning back to his pint “Naw.”

-With a flight booked to take us away to a new life in Greece in just 3 days’ time and with us still perched 420 miles north of Heathrow, we decide that our night here in Stirling will really have to be our very last night on this leisurely final stroll of Britain.
-Tomorrow we would head back to Glasgow, return the van, and then take the usual quick, unseeing route, back home by plane.
+With a flight booked to take us away to a new life in Greece in just 3 days’ time and with us still perched 420 miles north of Heathrow, we decide that our night here in Stirling will really have to be our very last on this protracted final stroll of Britain.
+Tomorrow we will head back to Glasgow, return the van, and then take the usual quick, unseeing route, back home by plane.